hum/planty/README.md

   - snipe             # shows the last deleted message
   - prune             # deletes (default=1) messages posted in the chat
   - source [command]  # returns the code and the link for the specific command
+  - play [song/url]   # play a song in a specific voice channel
+  - pause/resume    # pause or resume currently playing song
+  - join/leave      # join or leave a voice channel
 ```

 ### Setup configuration